 First off, who doesn’t love a fall-flowering plant?
 Saffron’s beauty and landscape opportunity should sell itself, but there are far more reasons why saffron should end up in your garden and on your dinner plate.

-Its real health benefits lie in the saffron stigmas (Pictured above).
-These sticky orange-red stigmas are the part of the plant used globally for culinary cuisines.
-The saffron stigmas contain carotenoids which are powerful antioxidants that help regulate stress, cancer, infections, and that help boost immune function.
-Considering 80% of your immune health comes from your gut, we could all use a little more saffron in our diet.
-Nutritionally, saffron is very high in iron, manganese, copper, potassium, calcium, selenium, zinc, and magnesium.
+Saffron stigmas are the sticky orange-red threads pictured above.
+They are used globally for culinary cuisines.
+Saffron contains carotenoids which are powerful antioxidants and nutritionally, saffron is very high in iron, manganese, copper, potassium, calcium, selenium, zinc, and magnesium.
 It also contains high mineral sources, such as vitamin A, folic acid, riboflavin, niacin, and vitamin-C.

 Saffron can grow in a variety of conditions but would do best in a garden bed.
 This crocus variety is a corm and should be grown like any other bulb such as tulips, daffodils, and hyacinths.
 They are a hot and dry loving plant and growing saffron can be an easy addition for any gardener, and offers not only landscape beauty but a healthy investment with a delicious return.

 Saffron is hardy to zone 4, and has potential in some zone 3 areas.

 Each year more saffron corms will multiple from the original corm, producing more flowers each year.
 After 4-5 years of harvesting, the corms should be relocated, or soils should be amended to replenish fertility.
 Your saffron corms are rated at 10+/centimeter grade, which is considered flower production size.